Armed domestic abuse suspect identified as 37-year-old Duluth man

 The obituary describes his death as taking place Friday "in an altercation with police."
 Law enforcement officers were also heard speaking to a person named David on loudspeakers during the standoff.

-Conwell, 37, of Duluth, had felony warrants and refused to surrender when Duluth police responded to a report of domestic abuse around 8:30 p.m.
-Thursday in Lincoln Park.
-Late Friday afternoon, nearly 20 hours later, the armed suspect died on the scene in a house on the 2300 block of West Fourth Street.
-No human officers were injured in the standoff.
+Conwell, 37, of Duluth, had felony warrants and refused to surrender when Duluth police responded to a third-party report of domestic abuse around 8:30 p.m.
+Thursday in the 2300 block of West Fourth Street in Lincoln Park.
+At an unspecified point after Duluth police officers responded, Conwell fatally shot K-9 Luna while officers were searching the home.
+The Duluth Tactical Response Team was dispatched to the scene and a standoff ensued.

+Ten hours into the standoff, the St. Louis County Sheriff's Office Emergency Response Team took over the scene and it was their personnel who shot Conwell at approximately 4 p.m., according to the BCA release.

 The woman who was in the house was able to escape with police assistance early in the standoff.

-Note: This article was updated at 5:28 p.m. on Feb.
-27 with information from a release from the Minnesota Bureau of Criminal Apprehension.
-It was originally posted at 3:45 p.m.